Knowledge Hub / Is Federal Student Loan Consolidation Right for You?

 Is Federal Student Loan Consolidation Right for You?

-Bottom line: Consolidation simply means that you are combining multiple federal loans into one loan.
+Student loan consolidation is not the same as student loan refinancing.
+Consolidation simply means combining multiple federal loans into one loan.
 It helps you streamline the loan repayment process by giving you one bill to pay each month instead of several bills to keep track of.
+Generally, when you consolidate your loans through the Department of Education, you end up with a slightly higher interest rate.
+(We’ll discuss how rates are calculated shortly.)

-Should I consolidate my federal student loans?
+Should you consolidate your federal student loans?

 Staying informed about your student loan options is key